Mechanical Engineering & Technology

 This course investigates the elements of professional engineering practice including their relationship to the law, to the public and the ethics of the profession.
 Topics covered range from ethics, contracts, patents, copyrights, sales agreements and engineering specifications to professionalism, licensing, intellectual property, liability, risk, reliability and safety.

 Application and theory of quality control and continuous improvement systems.
-This includes statistical analysis, design of experiments, development and use of process control charts, sampling processes, time and motion studies, and introduction to other Lean tools.
+Includes statistical analysis, design of experiments, development and use of process control charts, sampling processes, time and motion studies, and introduction to other Lean tools.
+Companion course to METC 468L.

 METC 491.
 SENIOR PROJECT.
 1-10 Credits.